hashicorp/nomad/website/source/guides/advanced-scheduling/spread.html.md

 }
 ```
 Note that we used the `spread` stanza and specified the [datacenter][attributes]
-attribute without using any targets with the percent option.
-This will tell the Nomad scheduler to evenly distribute the workload between the two datacenters we have configured.
+attribute while targeting `dc1` and `dc2` with the percent options.
+This will tell the Nomad scheduler to make an attempt to distribute 80% of the workload on `dc1` and 20% of the workload on `dc2`.

 ### Step 3: Register the Job `redis.nomad`